jerith/Platform-Guild/language-guides/python/packaging.rst

   from exchanges._version import __version__

-* intialize a first version manually.
+* initialize a first version manually.
 E.g. In git repo run something like:
   $ git tag -a v0.0.1 -m "Creating first version"

+* Verify that it all works well
+  $ python setup.py install